 • A person recently finished a jail sentence.

-These Special Enrollment Periods still only leave about 2 months to enroll in Traditional Medicare or a new Medicare Advantage policy before an enrollee faces penalty fees or gaps in coverage.
+These SEPs still only leave about 2 months to enroll in Original Medicare or a new Medicare Advantage policy before an enrollee faces penalty fees or gaps in coverage.

 Medicare charges penalty fees for those who do not enroll in their Initial Enrollment Period, or they do not qualify for an exception due to employer insurance or other coverage.

-Unless a person qualifies for a special exception, they will pay a monthly premium that is 10% higher for every 12-month period they were eligible for Medicare but did not sign up.
+Unless a person qualifies for a special exception, they will pay a monthly premium that is 10% higher for every 12-month period they were eligible for Original Medicare but did not sign up.
+For Medicare Part D, a person may need to pay an extra 1% for each month.

 A person can qualify for a Medicare plan before 65 years of age if they meet certain criteria: